What is a Breast Biopsy?

 - Skin Punch Biopsy – This biopsy option is for those who may have inflammatory breast cancer.
 A small cookie cutter-like device is used to take a piece of skin from the breast.
 If Paget’s disease is suspected, the skin punch biopsy will take a piece of the nipple (areola complex).
 Typically, a few stitches will be needed to close the wound.

 - (Open) Excisional Biopsy – An incision is made which removes tissue from the suspicious breast area.
 A pathologist will offer a diagnosis.

 - Sentinel Lymph Node Biopsy – The sentinel lymph node, the lymph node located under the arm, is the most common area from which a cancerous lump in the breast can spread.
 A special blue dye or radioactive isotope is injected before surgery, and the surgeon will follow the dye or isotope to the sentinel node.
 It will be removed and sent to a pathologist for diagnosis.

-- MRI- Guided Biopsy – An MRI machine is used for a more precise reading on the tumor’s location.
+- MRI- Guided Biopsy – An MRI machine is used for more precise reading of the tumor’s location.
 This allows the physician to better determine the tumor and remove a sufficient amount of tissue for diagnosis.

 What is a Breast Biopsy Diagnosis?

 A breast biopsy is a same-day procedure, and if needed, pathology diagnosis results can be given within 24-72 hours after the procedure.
 The results will determine the type and grade of cancer.

 From there, your physician will determine the method of treatment.